Can Oscillatory and Persistent Nonlinearities Be Bridged in Black Hole Ringdown?: Tests with SXS Waveforms

 To provide a precise verification, we analyze a set of 22 numerical simulations of BBH systems (summarized in Table \ref{tab:sxssimulations}), spanning remnant spin $\chi_f \in [0.30,0.92]$.
 We restrict attention to nearly equal-mass, nonprecessing, quasicircular BBH simulations only.
 All simulations were performed with the Spectral Einstein Code (\texttt{SpEC}) and are publicly available in the SXS catalog\kern0.3em\cite{sxs1,sxs2,sxs3,sxs4}.
 For each dataset, the strain waveform is extracted using Cauchy–characteristic extraction and subsequently transformed into the superrest frame at 250M after $u_{\text{peak}}$\kern0.3em\cite{cce1,cce2,cce3,cce4}, following the procedure of Ref. \cite{cce4} and using the code \texttt{scri} \cite{scri}.

-Our procedure for extracting the $\Lambda$ values from the SXS simulations is as follows: we firstly fit QQNM amplitudes with certain frequency, and directly extract memory accumulation from linear modes utilising the same fitting algorithm and \texttt{GWmemory} package\kern0.3em\cite{PhysRevD.98.064031}.
-Finally, the $\Lambda$ value is obtained by dividing the memory strain by the QQNM amplitude.
+Our procedure for extracting the $\Lambda$ values from the SXS simulations is as follows: we first fit QQNM amplitudes at the corresponding fixed frequencies, and directly extract memory accumulation from linear modes utilizing the same fitting algorithm and \texttt{GWmemory} package\kern0.3em\cite{PhysRevD.98.064031}.
+Finally, the value of $\Lambda$ is obtained by dividing the extracted memory strain by the corresponding QQNM amplitude, after reinstating the geometric coupling factor and the overall prefactors in the memory formula.

 The fitting procedure follows the methodology developed in a series of earlier works\kern0.3em\cite{Mitman2022,Cheung:2022,fit1,fit2}.
 The model we use involves only linear modes and is given by Eq.\kern0.3em(\ref{eq:hlinear}).
 Meanwhile, the model to extract second order amplitude from $l=m=4$ harmonic is